ga4gh-discovery/ga4gh-case-discovery/search_structure/README.md

   * any GA4GH patient data model

 * Questions:
-  * Do we want a records count limit?
+  * Do we want to be able to set a limit to the numbers of records returned?
-  * Do we want to support offsets in record retrievals (start and limit)?
+  * Do we want to support offsets in record returns (start and limit)?
-  * Do we want to require support for a minimal list of components?
+  * Do we want to require support for a minimal set of components?
   * Do we want to support multiple record types in a request?
   * What is the process for defining new record types?
   * Do we want to support defined sets of components/records for certain communities (MME)?
   * Do we allow _private_ components?
-  * Why is `components` an array of objects?
+  * Why is `components` an array of objects if there is only one object?

 ### Specification for the `components`/`queryIdentification` structure (required)